vasiliykulakov/Lunch/README.md

 ## Status
 I did not build the details views yet, but a selected item can be observed and the view details API is in.
 Maybe at some point :)

+There are no UI/Espresso tests yet.

-There is only one test which tests the autocomplete flow.
+There is only one unit test which tests the autocomplete flow.
 I wanted to understand how testing changed with RxJava2.

 Data binding framework wasn't used, got away with Butterknife for now.
 If I had built out the various Adapters properly instead of using simple ones, DB would be extremely beneficial and concise.